jasminetle/SureStart/README.md

 3) Evaluating the Model

 I also learned concepts such as overfitting, "one-hot encoded" vectors, and became more familiar with the MNIST dataset.

+<ins>**Day 12: February 19,2021**</ins>

+I learned how to build an image classification model.
+I trained an image classifier from scratch with the cat vs dog dataset on kaggle.

+I used the following reference to accomplish this task: https://keras.io/examples/vision/image_classification_from_scratch/